 It would be hard to imagine a scheme that did more to destroy the integrity of the ballot.
 For it would give the winner of the popular vote nationally the electoral votes of states he didn't carry, overturning the will of the majority in those states.
 This plan isn't so much a reform as a legalized conspiracy to get around the Electoral College.But here's what may be the most troubling question raised by this end run: What would happen to the two-party system?
 Right now, each party must achieve consensus within itself in order to nominate a candidate who can appeal to the broad middle of public opinion, and so gain a majority of the Electoral College.

-But if a presidential candidate needs only a thin plurality of the popular vote, splinter parties and extremist candidates would be encouraged.
-They'd no longer need a majority of the Electoral College to win, just more popular votes than the candidate with the next closest number of votes.
-Does anyone in this country envy the way the French elect their president-by popular vote in multi-party elections?
+But if a presidential candidate needed only a plurality of the popular vote, the candidates on the fringes would be encouraged.
+Because they'd no longer need the backing of a national party and a majority of the Electoral College to win -- just more popular votes than the rival with the next highest number of votes.

-Look what happened in France's last national election in 2002: Between them, the three leading candidates barely managed to poll half the vote.
+Does anyone envy the way the French elect their president?
+Look what happened in that country's national election back in 2002: Between them, the three leading candidates barely managed to poll half the vote.
 What happened to the other half?
-Did it just disappear, like growth in the French economy?
-No, it was divided among the remaining 13-count 'em, thirteen-presidential candidates.
-(All it takes is 500 signatures from elected officials to get on the presidential ballot in France.)
+It was divided among the remaining 13 -- count 'em, thirteen -- presidential candidates.